PorkyJames/projects/eCommerce-app/README.md

 This will allow users to look at the product and add it to their cart.
 Maybe I can do something else where I have the buttons on the home page instead.
 But that means I'd need to do a Tiled Component.

+- Shopping Cart Page
+Need a page where all of the items listed in the shopping cart are shown.
+Need to work on the backend for that and then test via Postman.

 - Image Carousel on intro-banner
 It would be cool to see an image carousel.
 It can be done without any packages / libraries, but not sure how to proceed.